 Flatouts come in various colors

 If you get them in metallic, nobody will even realize that the golden or silver blink they just saw, are your flatout.
-You can even go for a perfect illusion when you get your flatout in the color of your evening sandals or pumps that you wear when you have your entrance. 😉
+When you are not used to walk/wear heels, they are to wear at afternoon weddings once you can sit down.
+You can even go for a perfect illusion when you get your flatout in the color of your evening sandals or pumps that you wear to make an entrance. 😉

 Who would benefit from a pair of flatouts

 In Alaska, a pair of flatouts is great when you visit friends.
 In winter, everybody always takes off the snow boots, bunny boots, ducks, or Xtra Tuffs when they enter the host’s house.
 There are several reasons.
-First, your feet would sweat in the boots and that would be the recipe for cold feet once you are back out in the cold, even in your car.
-Second, the snow caught by the soles would melt and ruin the carpet or wood floor.
+First, your feet would sweat in the boots.
+Once going outside, the sweat would be the recipe for cold feet once you are back out in the cold, even in your car.
+More on avoiding cold feet at frigid temperatures.
+Second, the snow caught by the soles of your boots would melt and ruin the carpet or wood floor.
 Third, hosts expect you to leave your boots in the entrance.
+Fourth wearing them gives you the feeling to be well dressed.

 Another thing I like about flatouts